-- In 1954, Bhabha was awarded with the prestigious Padma Bhushan by the honorable Government of India.
+- In 1954, Bhabha was awarded the prestigious Padma Bhushan by the honorable Government of India.

 - In 1958, Bhabha was elected as a Foreign Honorary Member of the American Academy of Arts and Sciences.

-Homi Bhabha was a pioneer in the Indian nuclear programme, as well as the Cascade Process of Cosmic Radiations, Bhabha Scattering, and Muon Theory.
+Ans.
+Homi Bhabha was a pioneer in the Indian nuclear program, as well as the Cascade Process of Cosmic Radiations, Bhabha Scattering, and Muon Theory.

 Homi J Bhabha is the reason behind India’s success as a nuclear nation and superpower across the world!
 His story and life journey continue to inspire millions of people to follow their dreams and aspirations!
 Be a leader like the father of the Indian Nuclear program and select the perfect college degree with expert guidance!
 Call Leverage Edu on 1800 572 000 NOW!